stockhuman/tpw-data/README.md

 Severity | Meaning
 -------- | -------
 Minor    | The failed check does not affect the substance of the article.
 If retracted or corrected during the article's relevance, it does not count.
-Incorrect dates, figures and names may be counted within reason as minor fact checking failures.
+The window of relevancy relies greatly on publishing frequency and the prominence of the article within the broader media landscape and the publication itself (ex.: cover stories).
+Incorrect dates, figures and names may be counted within reason as minor fact checking failures assuming they do not impact the substance of the article.
-Moderate | These failed fact checks
+Moderate | These failed fact checks _plausibly_ reject the thesis, headline or conclusion of an article.
+Major _supporting_ claims without evidence may be conunted as moderate or minor depending on the overall claims within a story.
-Severe   | A severe fact check fail impacts the validity of the article of the whole.
+Severe   | A severe fact check fail impacts the validity of the article as a whole.
 The central thesis, headline or conclusion must be logically negated to be counted as severe.
+Examples include claiming events that did not happen, distorting timelines to fit a narrative, falsifying statements or evidence, presenting false or anachronous statistics (when more recent ones are available) or otherwise directly manipulating reporting to create a false narrative.

 ### Bias Analysis